 Seven for a secret never to be told.

-The Child of Prague shooshes the bad weather
+The Child of Prague Shushes Bad Weather

 The Irish keep it a bit complicated when it comes to the itching palms and the superstitions related to them.
 So as they say, left to receive, right to give.
 Thus, if the left palm of your hand itches, expect money to come your way.
-The opposite is also true at least in Ireland, where the itchy right palm means you will have to pay money soon.
+The opposite is also true, at least in Ireland, where the itchy right palm means you will have to pay money soon.